Château de Ferrand Saint-Emilion 2019 - Grand Cru Classé (Magnum)

 About the wine:

-The jury was captivated by the subtle, elegant bouquet, with just the right balance of dark fruit and earthy notes.
-The palate is beautifully structured, full-bodied, and voluminous, with well-defined, precise tannins; the texture is somewhere between silk and velvet, unfolding in a sumptuous, harmonious manner.
+The jury was captivated by the subtle, elegant bouquet, with just the right amount of dark fruit and earthy notes.
+The palate is beautifully textured, full-bodied, and voluminous, with well-defined, precise tannins; the texture is somewhere between silk and velvet, and the finish is sumptuous and harmonious.
 We really enjoyed it.

 Yves Beck